jramrath/ramrath.me/docs/server-install/README.md

 Paste the contents of your public keyfile (ex: id_rsa.pub), save (ctrl + s) and exit the file (ctrl + x).

-To check if everything works logout and reconnect with your username and keyfile:
+To check if everything works, logout and reconnect with your username and keyfile:
 ```
 logout
 ssh -i <path-to-keyfile> <username>@<server-ip>
 ```

-After a successful connection we can continue by editing the sshd config file:
+After a successful connection, we can continue by editing the sshd config file:
 ```
 sudo nano /etc/ssh/sshd_config
 ```